Events

 Toddler Tuesday is a toddler sized storytime for children ages 18 months-3 years followed by an informal playgroup in our children’s room.
-The winter Toddler Tuesday session is Tuesdays at 6:30 PM from January 14th through April 15th.
+The fall session of Toddler Tuesday session is Tuesdays at 6:30 PM from September 16th to October 21st.
 New families are always welcome!

-The Friends of the Bellwood-Antis Public Library are holding a fundraiser at the Altoona Valley Dairy Restaurant (2724 Plank Rd) on Tuesday, March 25th.
-Pick up a flyer at the library, and when you present it while dining at the Valley Dairy Restaurant anytime between 10 AM and 6 PM on March 25th, 20% of your bill will be donated back to the library.
+The Friends of the Bellwood-Antis Public Library are holding a fundraiser at the Altoona Valley Dairy Restaurant (2724 Plank Rd) on Tuesday, October 28th.
+Pick up a flyer at the library, and when you present it while dining at the Valley Dairy Restaurant anytime between 10 AM and 6 PM on the 28th, 20% of your bill will be donated back to the library.

 This fundraiser is only at the Altoona Valley Dairy Restaurant, and you must have a flyer for the library to receive the donation.
 Flyers are available at the checkout desk.

-We present a PAWS to Read session on Saturday, April 12th 8th from 10:30-11:30 AM.
-Kids will meet and read to adoptable pets from the Central PA Humane Society.
-Reading to animal friends is an ideal way for children who may struggle with reading to build skills while hanging out with a non-judgemental dog or cat.
+We present a PAWS to Read session on Saturday, November 8th from 10:30-11:30 AM.
+Kids will meet and read to an adoptable cat from the Central PA Humane Society.
+Reading to pets is an ideal way for children who may struggle with reading to build skills while hanging out with a non-judgemental animal friend.

 This program is for children ages 5 and up: we ask that a parent or caregiver stay with their child during the program.